-Students transitioning during K-6th grade levels is ongoing through activities with other grade levels and monitored by elementary teachers.
+Students transitioning during K-6th grade levels are ongoing through activities with other grade levels and monitored by elementary teachers.
 Parents have input through letters as well as conferences.
 The Sixth grade class goes to the 7-12 building for part of their daily classes, so they are familiar with some of the classrooms and teachers before entering seventh grade.
-Sixth graders are invited to shadow the seventh grade class for part of the day to become familiar with teachers, the building, and the schedule.
-They also hold a talk time with some of the upper classmen where they can ask questions about what junior high and high school is like and the upper classmen share stories and advice for incoming students.
+They also hold a talk time with some of the upperclassmen where they can ask questions about what junior high and high school is like and the upperclassmen share stories and advice for incoming students.